 If you are pregnant, or if you want to become pregnant, it is important to take folic acid (page 8) and vitamin D (page 12).
-If you eat a healthy and varied diet, you do not need to take vitamin pills.
+If you eat a healthy diet that is in line with the advice for pregnant women and is sufficiently varied, you do not need to take vitamin pills.
 If you want to take vitamin pills, take multivitamin pills that are made especially for pregnant people.
 These special pills contain less vitamin A, because too much vitamin A is bad for your baby.
 If these multivitamin pills also contain vitamin D, you do not need to take vitamin D pills separately.